emissary-ingress/emissary/user-guide/monitoring.md

 ```
 and going to http://localhost:9090/ from a web browser

-In the UI, click the dropdown and see all of the stats Prometheus is able to scrape from Ambassador!
+In the UI, click the dropdown and see all of the stats Prometheus is able to scrape from Ambassador Edge Stack!

 The Prometheus data model is, at it's core, time-series based.
 Therefore, it makes it easy to represent rates, averages, peaks, minimums, and histograms.
 Review the [Prometheus documentation](https://prometheus.io/docs/concepts/data_model/) for a full reference on how to work with this data model.